ogame-ninja/documentation/doc/settings.md

 The bot will try to use the defined transport ship whenever it needs to transport resources.
 eg: brain importing resource, repatriate, "import & build" button...

+##### [Nb probes]
+Number of probes to use for spying players.
+Can be useful if your account is not activated and you cannot access the ogame preferences.

 ##### [Slots reserved for player]
 Is this amount of fleet slots that the bot will keep available for the player to use.
 **Exception:** Defender will use them if it needs it.